pepkit/pepdbagent/docs/README.md

 ## Project

-The `.project` module has 3 main purposes:
+The `.project` module is used to create, update, retrieve, and delete projects.
-- Submitting/editing projects (and editing metadata)
-- Retrieving projects
-- Deleting projects

 Example: